List of SpongeBob SquarePants characters: Gary the Snail

 Gary the Snail (vocal effects provided by Tom Kenny) is SpongeBob's pet sea snail who lives with him in their pineapple home and vocalizes like a cat.
 Other snails and SpongeBob can understand and talk to him.
-Depicted as a level-headed character, Gary often serves as a voice of reason and a foil to SpongeBob and solves problems that his owner cannot.
+Depicted as a level-headed character, Gary often serves as a voice of reason and a foil to SpongeBob and helps solve problems that his owner cannot solve by himself.
 He has a pink shell that is impossibly spacious on the inside.

 Supporting characters

 Patchy the Pirate

-Patchy the Pirate (portrayed and voiced by Tom Kenny) is the host of the series' special episodes.
+Patchy the Pirate (portrayed by Tom Kenny in live-action and voiced by him in animated form) is the host of the series' special episodes.
 He is a live-action pirate and the president of the fictional SpongeBob fan club.
-He lives in an unnamed suburb of Encino, Los Angeles, and segments hosted by him are often presented in a dual narrative with the animated stories.
-He made a special guest star appearance on Big Time Rush in the episode "Big Time Beach Party" with Carlos Pena Jr. and Logan Henderson.
+He lives in an unnamed suburb of Encino, Los Angeles, California, and segments hosted by him are often presented in a dual narrative with the animated stories.

+Patchy has interacted with SpongeBob in "SpongeBob's Big Birthday Blowout" where he sent his head to SpongeBob as a gift.

+In "SpongeBob's Road to Christmas", Patchy was seen in animated form when SpongeBob, Patrick, and Plankton stumbled upon his Christmas theme park side hustle that had him operating as Santa Claus.
+He does provide them with a map to the North Pole.

+Patchy made a special guest star appearance on Big Time Rush in the episode "Big Time Beach Party" where he interacted with Carlos Pena Jr. and Logan Henderson.

 Potty the Parrot

-Potty the Parrot (voiced by Stephen Hillenburg in seasons 2–3, Paul Tibbitt from seasons 4–8, Mr. Lawrence from seasons 10-present) is Patchy's green pet parrot, depicted as a crudely-made puppet with googly eyes.
+Potty the Parrot (voiced by Stephen Hillenburg in seasons 2–3, Paul Tibbitt from seasons 4–8, Mr. Lawrence from seasons 10–present) is Patchy's green pet parrot, depicted as a crudely made puppet with googly eyes.
 The character's name is a reference to "Polly wants a cracker," a phrase often used for parrots to vocally mimic.
-Potty is obnoxious and often annoys or talks back to Patchy while he is trying to host an episode.
+Potty is quite obnoxious and often annoys or talks back to Patchy a lot while he is trying to host an episode.

 French Narrator

 The French Narrator (voiced by Tom Kenny, portrayed by Dan Southworth in live-action appearances) is an oceanographer who films SpongeBob's world using a camera.
-He often introduces episodes from off screen or narrates the intertitles as if the series were a nature documentary about the ocean.
+He often introduces episodes from off-screen or narrates the intertitles as if the series were a nature documentary about the ocean.
 He has a thick French accent as a reference to the distinctive speaking style of oceanographer and filmmaker Jacques Cousteau.
 He is normally only heard, but physically appears three times.
 In "No Free Rides", after being accidentally hit by SpongeBob during a driving test, his legs, which are wearing scuba diving fins, are visible.
 In "Feral Friends" and "SpongeBob's Big Birthday Blowout", he is shown in live action as a hard hat diver with his face obscured by his helmet and a red beanie hat on top, referencing the beanie hat Cousteau was widely known for wearing.
+In "Mimic Madness", SpongeBob impersonates him by imitating his voice and wearing a beanie and beard, once again referencing Cousteau.